AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-If an external state is declared without any of the external properties
-   specified then all of the properties default to a value of True.
+If an external state is declared without any of the external properties specified then all of the properties default to a value of True.

 #.
-If only one of Async_Readers or Async_Writers is specified with a value of
-   True the other defaults to a value of False.
+If just the name of the property is given then its value defaults to True [; for instance Async_Readers defaults to Async_Readers => True].

 #.
-If Async_Readers => True is specified, the value of Effective_Writes defaults
-   to a value of True if the aspect is not explicitly specified.
+A property may be explicitly given the value False [for instance Async_Readers => False].

 #.
-If Async_Readers => False is specified, the value of Effective_Writes defaults
-   to a value of False if the aspect is not explicitly specified.
+If any one property is explicitly defined, all undefined properties default to a value of False.

 #.
-If Async_Writers => True is specified, the value of Effective_Reads defaults
-   to a value of True if the aspect is not explicitly specified.
+The expression defining the Boolean valued property shall be static.

 #.
+Only the following combinations of properties are valid:

+   * Async_Readers, Effective_Writes => True, Others => False;

+   * Async_Writers, Effective_Reads => True, Others => False;

+   * Async_Readers => True, Others => False;

-If Async_Writers => False is specified, the value of Effective_Reads defaults
+   * Async_Writers => True, Others => False and

-   to a value of False if the aspect is not explicitly specified.
+   * Others => True.

 #.
-If just the name of the property is given then its value defaults to True [;
-   for instance  Async_Readers defaults to Async_Readers => True].
+If an external state has Effective_Reads set to True then it must be an "out" or "in out".

+.. centered:: **Static Semantics**

 #.
-A property may be explicitly given the value False [;for instance
-   Async_Readers => False].
+Every update to an external state might have an external effect if Effective_Writes and Async_Readers are True and all other external aspects are false.

 #.
-The expression defining the Boolean valued property shall be static.

-.. centered:: **Static Semantics**
+Successive reads from an external state will result in the last value written if Effective_Writes and Async_Readers are True and all other external aspects are false.

 #.
-Every read from an external state might have an externally observable effect
+Every read from an external state might have a synchronous external effect if Effective_Reads and Async_Writers are True and all other external aspects are false.
-   if Effective_Reads is True.

 #.
-Every update of an external state might have an externally observable effect
+Every read from an external state might have a different value if Effective_Reads and Async_Writers are True and all other external aspects are false.
-   if Effective_Writes => True or Async_Readers => True are specified on the
-   declaration of the state.

 #.
-If the property Async_Readers => True and Effective_Writes => False are
-   specified for an external state successive updates of the external state with the same value may not have an externally observable effect.
-[Flow analysis might be used to warn of such successive writes in simple cases.]
+Every update to an external state has no external effect if Effective_Reads and Async_Writers are True and all other external aspects are false.

 #.
-If Async_Readers => False and Effective_Writes => True is specified for an
-   external state then there is a synchronous observable external effect when the external state is updated.
+Every update may affect the next value read if Effective_Reads and Async_Writers are True and all other external aspects are false.

 #.
-If Async_Readers => False and Effective_Writes => False are specified for an
-   external state, updates of the external state have no externally observable effects and behave as an update of a normal variable or state abstraction.
+Every update to an external state has no external effect if Async_Writers is True and all other external aspects are false.

 #.
-If Async_Writers => True and Effective_Reads => True are specified for an
-   external state then each value written by a asynchronous writer may be significant and each read has some externally observable effect.
+Every read from an external state might have a different value if Async_Writers is True and all other external aspects are false.

 #.
-If Async_Writers => False and Effective_Reads => True are specified for an
-   external state , then the value read will be the value from the last (synchronous) program update of the external state, however, the read will have some externally observable effect.
+An update to an external state might have an external effect if Async_Readers is True and all other external aspects are false.

 #.
-If Async_Writers => False and Effective_Reads => False are specified for an
-   external state , then the value read will be the value from the last (synchronous) program update of the external state and there will be no effects externally observable due to the read..
+Successive reads from an external state will result in the last value written if Async_Readers is True and all other external aspects are false.

+#.
+Every read and update might have an asynchronous and synchronous externally observable effect if all External aspects are true.

+#.
+Every read from an external state might have a different value if all External aspects are true.

 External State - Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~